Jaye Walton: Biography

-Born in Adelaide, South Australia, she was the daughter of British sea captain Frederick Henry Brewer and Muriel Beatrice Brewer (nee Barlow).
-Walton spent her early childhood in India and England, and when her family moved back to Adelaide she attended Methodist Ladies College (now Annesley).
-After leaving school she attended Miss Mann's Business College.
+Born in Adelaide, South Australia, she was the daughter of British sea captain, Frederick Henry Brewer, and Muriel Beatrice Brewer (nee Barlow).
+Walton spent her early childhood in India and England.
+When her family moved back to Adelaide, she attended Methodist Ladies College (now Annesley).
+After leaving school, she attended Miss Mann's Business College.
 Walton married John Hall Walton in 1950 at St Columba's Church, Hawthorn, and spent the next ten years raising their two children.

-After her husband was injured in a car accident Walton returned to the workforce to become a model and attended modelling school.
+After her husband was injured in a car accident, Walton returned to the workforce to become a model and attended modelling school.
 She opened ‘L’Elegance’ in 1962, a South Australian charm and grooming school.
 She worked in England giving classes to women on a Greek ship and went to Woomera to teach the wives of men working on the rocket range.

-In 1968 she hosted and produced her own show, Touch of Elegance on SAS 10: it begun as a half-hour timeslot once a week, and after a year in production was so popular it became a daily show.
-The show later expanded to a one-hour timeslot each weekday.
+In 1968 she hosted and produced her own show, Touch of Elegance on SAS 10.
+It began as a half-hour time slot once a week but, after a year in production, it was so popular it became a daily show.
+The show later expanded to a one-hour time-slot each week day.
 When Walton stepped down as the host in 1979, Touch of Elegance was the longest running television show in South Australian history.
-In 1992 Touch of Elegance was renamed AM Adelaide and this show continued until 2003 with hosts including Ann Wills, Richard Marsland and Jan Beasley.
-Walton interviewed local and international celebrities, politicians, authors, artists, make-up artists and hairdressers, actors, and musicians.
-During a 1976 episode, Sir Les Patterson crashed her segment and viewers were left both entertained and surprised.
+In 1992 ‘’Touch of Elegance’’ was renamed ‘‘AM Adelaide’’ and this show continued until 2003 with hosts including Ann Wills, Richard Marsland and Jan Beasley.
+Walton interviewed local and international celebrities, politicians, authors, artists, make-up artists and hairdressers, actors and musicians.
+During a 1976 episode, Barry Humphries, playing the character Sir Les Patterson, crashed her segment and viewers were left both entertained and surprised.

-From 1981 to 1987 she was the first publisher of SAM magazine.
+From 1982 to 1987 she was the first publisher of SAM (South Australian Magazine), with its focus on SA happenings and events.

 On 4 June 1977 she was made a Royal Knight of the Hutt River Province by Prince Leonard and gained the title of Lady.

 She wrote, produced and hosted a documentary on Israel in 1976, narrated a documentary film about the Seychelles in 1977 and a documentary about the Thai Royal family in 1979.
 In 1979 she was appointed SA and NT honorary consul to Thailand, a position she held until her death in 2017.
-In 1990 Walton moved to Thailand and co-hosted Morning Talk with Valerie McKenzie, and then her own show, Oz-Thai Talk until 2013.
+In 1990 Walton moved to Thailand and co-hosted Morning Talk with Valerie McKenzie, and then her own show, Thai-Oz Talk until 2013.
 Thai-Oz aired in Australia in 2004 on Channel 31, at the time it reportedly had 12.5 million viewers in Thailand and neighbouring countries on Saturdays, and reached 168 countries via satellite.

 In 1991, Thailand's then-King Bhumibol awarded her the medal of the Royal White Elephant for her services to charity.